adityanation/TICTACTOE/README.md

 This project is licensed under the MIT License.

 ## Author
-Developed by [Your Name].
+Developed by [Aditya Sinha].
 Contributions are welcome!

 ## Contributions
 Feel free to fork the repository and submit pull requests.

 ## Contact
-For questions or suggestions, contact [your email] or open an issue on GitHub.
+For questions or suggestions, contact [adityasinha06841@gmail.com] or open an issue on GitHub.